sukh760778/Building_classification_NE_India/Training/Readme.md

 	`jupyter notebook `
 -Open the respective notebook and execute the cells in order.

-Misc.
-We downloaded our images from Street view Download 360 (pro version).
-We ticked:
-- Dummy Make and Model to be recognized as 360 image
-- Panaroma ID
-- Copyright
-- Software
-- Save metadata into a JSON file
-- Added %lat% and %lng% into the name of the saved image

 Author
 - Sukh Sagar Shukla
 - Dhanya J.